Community Food

 City Policy

 With The Greater New Orleans Grower’s Alliance and New Orleans Food Policy Action Committee (FPAC), Sprout premiered our city-wide policy platform “A Greener New Orleans.”
-This platform will protect the food sovereignty of the City of New Orleans by making policy changes to allow more residents to excel at urban gardening and farming.
-Sign the petition.
+This platform is protecting the food sovereignty of the City of New Orleans with the addition of an Urban Agriculture Liaison position to the City of New Orleans office of Resilience & Sustainability.
+This role will decrease municipal barriers to urban gardening and farming.

 Greater New Orleans Grower’s Alliance